zdavatz/ydocx/README.md

-docx
+docx - © ywesee GmbH
 ====

-Parsing docx files with Ruby and output them as HTML
+Parsing docx files with Ruby and output them as HTML.

+## License GPLv2.1